tomdee/calico-docker-prototype/DockerDemo.md

 # Calico docker demonstration
-This is the script for the demo of docker running in a calico environmet.
+This is the script for the demo of docker running in a Calico environmet.

 ## Pre-requisite setup
 *This covers what you need to do in advance of the demo - getting machines ready etc.*